Kinetic theories: from curved space to flat space

-Plugging \eqref{VS} into \eqref{eq12r}, and using $[D_\m,p^a]=0$, we obtain the Boltzmann equation \eqref{Boltzmann}.
+Plugging \eqref{VS} into \eqref{eq12r}, and using $D_a p^a=0$, we obtain the Boltzmann equation \eqref{Boltzmann}.
 As in the spinless case, we choose the local equilibrium distribution.
-Focusing on particles with positive energy, we have $f(x,p)={2\p}{(e^{p\cdot\b}+1)^{-1}}$ in the hydrodynamic regime and $f(x,p)={2\p}{(e^{p\cdot U/T}+1)^{-1}}$ in the non-hydrodynamic regime.
+Focusing on particles with positive energy, we have $f(x,p)={2\p}{(e^{p\cdot\b}+1)^{-1}}$ in the hydrodynamic case and $f(x,p)={2\p}{(e^{p\cdot U/T}+1)^{-1}}$ in the elastic case.